nuuuwan/news_lk3_data/README.md

 Train services on the coastal line have been delayed due to damage to a rail track between Bambalapitiya and Wellawatte, the Railways Department announced.

+Accordingly, the train operations on the Coastal Line have been limited to a single track causing delays.

+The Deputy General Manager of the Railways Department, N. J Indipolage stated that the necessary steps have been taken to commence work related to restoring the rail track.

 ◼️

 [Data](articles/215ebd76.json)